 “I don’t get it,” he said.

-Horrified and borderline offended (remember, I was pregnant), I tried to explain the feelings it elicited in my swollen heart.
+Horrified and borderline offended (again, I was pregnant), I tried to explain the feelings it elicited in my swollen heart.
 The funny thing is that I resonated with that rabbit—I knew exactly what he was feeling—but I couldn’t put it into any other words than the ones that were already so perfectly written.

 I think that shows the beauty of the message.
 You don’t “get it” until you experience it, and then you just know it in your soul like an ancient truth that you wouldn’t think to question… like the Earth being round or the presence of gravity.